whitecatboard/whitecat-console/README.md

-# What's The Whitecat Create Agent?
+# What's The Whitecat Console?

-The Whitecat Create Agent is a small piece of software that runs on your computer, and allows the communication beetween a [Lua RTOS device](https://github.com/whitecatboard/Lua-RTOS-ESP32) and [The Whitecat IDE](https://github.com/whitecatboard/whitecat-ide).
-This is needed because the IDE must perform many operations that needs to use your computer hardware, and the IDE is on the cloud!.
-The communication beetween the agent and the IDE is made using websockets
+The Whitecat Console is a command line tool that allows the programmer to send and receive files to / from Lua RTOS compatible boards without using an IDE.

 # How to build?